Variety is the spice of life and Anthony’s career is full of flavor!!!

 As a distance coach and business leader, he has helped people to expand their comfort zones, break through the walls of self doubt, and achieve (both individual and team)mental and physical successes.
 His latest article about distance running appeared in the January, 2014 edition of Runner’s World.

 He also wrote four books about motivation and team building.
-His latest book is Running to Leadership: What Finishing 100+ Marathons On All Seven Continents Teaches Us About Success.
+His latest book is Running to Leadership: What Finishing 100+ Marathons On All Seven Continents Teaches Us About Success (Second Edition).